Updated 14 October 2022 at 09:26 IST

 Nuclear tests didn’t pose an immediate threat, says US

-In recent months, North has boosted its nuke capabilities, with several long-range weapons fired in past ten days.
-It launched a suspected ballistic missile on Saturday, a day after US and South Korea finished a naval exercise.
+In recent months, North has boosted its nuke capabilities, with several long-range weapons fired in the past ten days.
+It launched a suspected ballistic missile on Saturday, a day after the US and South Korea finished a naval exercise.
 This was a follow-up of an unidentified ballistic missile over Japan on Tuesday.
-It has test-fired about 60 missiles over about 20 different launch events this year as its leer Kim Jong-Un vows to expand his nuclear arsenal and refuses to return to nuclear diplomacy with United States.
+It has test-fired about 60 missiles over about 20 different launch events this year as its leader Kim Jong-Un vows to expand his nuclear arsenal and refuses to return to nuclear diplomacy with the United States.

 Image: AP